Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Sometimes that’s true.

-Sometimes it’s the heart working harder because of chronic infection.
+Sometimes it’s the heart working harder because of a chronic infection.

-While most dental disease develops gradually, some situations require urgent attention.
+While most dental diseases develop gradually, some situations require urgent attention.

 Contact your veterinarian within 24 hours if you notice: